lijiaxi2018/EOCS/README.md

 The code module for power measurement.

 ``profiler/task``
-The code module that conducts the specific workload, including YOLO object detection, Gemma prefill, Gemma decode.
+The code module that conducts the specific workload, including YOLO object detection, Gemma prefill, and Gemma decode.

 ``dataset``
-The SLO trace for object detection, prefill, and decode used in the evaluation.
+The SLO trace for object detection, prefill, and decode workloads used in the evaluation.

 ``result``
-The profiling results.
+The frequency-performance profiling results.